runehol/AwesomeTTS/README.md

 AwesomeTTS is free and open source software, released under version 3 of the GNU General Public License.

-## Building and Installing
+## Installation

-There are a few different ways one can build/install this add-on.
+There are a few different ways one can install this add-on.

 ### Stable Package